-• These are the chords, in easy form, to accompany the viola/cello/bass versions of the tune.
-You will see that most of these are in a different key to accommodate the violists, cellists, and bass players.
+• These are the chords, in easy form, to accompany the violin versions of the tune.
+You will see that most of these are in a different key to accommodate the violinists.

 These tunes can be played in a private studio setting with student and teacher or in a larger ensemble such as string orchestra.
 When playing in an ensemble, you can perform the tune any way you wish-with violins playing the melody and cellos (or violas or basses) playing back up-or vice versa.
 You can also add the piano accompaniment or use a guitar or other rhythm instrument.
 The main thing is to have fun with this rich American folk repertoire.
-To go from violin keys to viola, cello, and bass keys, play the kick-off in the new key.
+To go from viola, cello, and bass keys to the violin keys, play the kick-off in the new key.